-Tradtional Maori medicine is known as rongoa Maori.
+Traditional Maori medicine is known as rongoa Maori.
 Historically rongoa Maori was taught or passed down through generations within the whanau (family) or hapu (community) through verbal communication and hands-on teaching.
-Because of this, and due to the limited amount of travel outside of tribal regions, it was the native plants that were found most prolifically in that particular region, due to it's geography/climate, that were most commonly used by the iwi of that region.
+Because of this, and due to the limited amount of travel outside of tribal regions, it was the native plants that were found most prolifically in that particular region, due to its geography/climate, that were most commonly used by the iwi of that region.
 From a traditional cultural perspective, Maori views on health took on a very holistic approach and embraced the four cornerstones of health which were seen as: te taha wairua (the spiritual dimension), te taha hinengaro (the mental dimension), te taha tinana (the physical dimension) and te taha whanau (the family dimension).
 Wairua (the spiritual dimension) was intrinsically connected to health and Maori regarded karakia (blessings or prayer) as an essential way of protecting and maintaining spiritual, mental and physical health.
-This spiritual dimension could also been seen in the common belief among Maori that illness was a result of wrong doing or breaking of tapu.
+This spiritual dimension could also be seen in the common belief among Maori that illness was a result of wrongdoing or breaking of tapu.
 This spiritual dimension was also highly evident in the connection the Maori people had with the land and native bush as a living form of life to be respected, and the reverence they had for the healing powers of nature.

-In these modern times it is possible for anyone to learn about rongoa Maori through books, and through teachers of rongoa whom are open to sharing the knowledge of rongoa to the wider population in general.
+In these modern times it is possible for anyone to learn about rongoa Maori through books, and through teachers of rongoa who are open to sharing the knowledge of rongoa to the wider population in general.
 However, a good rongoa Maori teacher will still maintain the attributes and understandings of the traditional cultural beliefs and views that are so intrinsically a part of rongoa Maori.

 The healing practice of rongoa Maori has been somewhat diffused or less prevalent amongst Maori living in modern society today due to a movement away from their traditional, natural living environments/communities and therefore away from traditional healing practices.
 And also, because of the colonisation of New Zealand which caused more and more of the land to be cleared for farming, towns and industrilisation, native bush was no longer as accessible to many Maori people as it had been in the past.